This is a beautiful, light, floral oolong—great transition from winter to spring.

-Our "Monkey Picked" Tieguanyin was grown in the AnXi Region in southern Fujian Province, a region with a long and rich history of cultivating award-winning, world-class Oolongs.
-The region's terroir or "soils" - encompasing the farms' altitude, the proximity of the sea, the shape of the rolling hills and terraced mountains, the ample rains and mists of the coastal area, work together to create an optimum situation for cultivating lush, rich flavors.
-It is now more than 15 years that we have been annually procuring teas from this farm and the local factory.
-Fujian Province is the home of Chinese Oolongs with each named for the varietal or sub-species of bush from which the leaf is harvested.
-Harvested April 2019.
+Our "Monkey Picked" Tieguanyin was grown in the AnXi Region in southern Fujian Province, a region with a rich history of cultivating award-winning, world-class Tieguanyin cultivars.
+The region's terroir or "soils" - the farms' altitude, proximity of the sea, shape of the rolling foothills and terraced mountains, the ample rains and mists of the coastal area, work together to create an optimum situation for cultivating lush, rich flavors.
+It is now more than 17 years that we have been annually procuring teas from this farm and factory.
+Our lot was harvested in April 2021.

-As we taste and evaluate lots, we look for a vibrant, fresh green coloration to the leaves.
-Along with this, there is a characteristic light, aromatic note held in the freshly harvested leaves.
-Preserved and accentuated, this signature "airy" taste or flavor note will determine our annual selection.
-After steeping 3-4 times, leaves crafted to the highest standard unfurl slowly and present a deeper, more nuanced, sweet and floral flavor.
+Lot Facts.
+As we taste and evaluate lots, first we look for a bright, fresh leaf appearance.
+As well, we look for a uniformity in the size of the leaves.
+Along with this, one should find a characteristic light, aromatic note in the freshly harvested leaves.
+Preserved and accentuated in processing the leaves, this signature "airy" taste or flavor note will determine our annual selection.
+After steeping 3-4 times, the leaves have unfurled and present a deeper, more nuanced, sweet and floral flavor.
 Throughout the arduous processing of these large, beautifully serrated leaves, we found the tea maker has preserved the precious, natural aroma of this varietal.
-Harvest date is 2019.
-Lot # 16.
+Lot # 1.

+Tasting Notes.
 As the rolled leaves steep, they slowly unfurl and release a lush, light-green-yellow liquor often described as buttery.
-Notes are softly sweet and floral, with a mouth feel that will linger and delight in its complexity.
+Notes are softly sweet and floral, think orchids, with a mouth feel that will linger and delight in its complexity.
 Long after tasting, you will note the taste of this tea has lingered to be enjoyed yet again.